jeanimal/covidcommons/README.md

 covidJoin <- pivotCasesAndDeaths(covidByStateRaw)

+# Clean n/a's in the middle of a time series by interpolating..
+covidClean <- interpolateNa(covidJoin)

-# Clean n/a's at the beginning and end of the data by filling.
+# Clean n/a's at the beginning and end of the data by filling (repeating) up or down.
-covidClean <- fillDownThenUp(covidJoin)
+covidClean <- fillDownThenUpNa(covidClean)

-# If a group (State, Race) is all na, then either remove or fill in 0's.
+# If a group (State, Race) is all na for cases, then remove.
+For Deaths, fill in 0's.
 covidClean <- fixGroupsAllNa(covidClean)

 # If a group (State, Race) has totals that go down, replace with monotonic regression.
 # See https://stat.ethz.ch/R-manual/R-devel/library/stats/html/isoreg.html
 # (Non-decreasing totals insure that "new cases" and "new deaths" are never negative.)